Copyright © 2006 - Sébastien Aperghis-Tramoni

 current way to handle this and avoid the hassle is to use a MVC environment

-such as Catalyst, Maypole or CGI::Application
+such as Catalyst, Maypole or CGI::Application.
+CGI::Prototype is

 another one to do this, just lighter.
 It's mostly based on Class::DBI